Ethan Herrold, Denver maternity photographer, holding his camera against a peach studio wall.

 The studio sits in Denver's Art District on Santa Fe Drive.
 I built it for one thing: photographing pregnancy at the highest level possible.
 Warm, private, controlled in every way that matters.

 Inside: a curated client closet with over twenty pieces specifically chosen for how they photograph.
 A professional hair and makeup artist on retainer who knows the pregnant body.
 Live image tethering so you see the work as it's happening.
 A private bathroom.
 Lighting equipment used by editorial photographers, not portrait studios.
+You can see session pricing here, or read what mothers say about working with me.

 Just an hour of being seen, celebrated, and shown the power you've been carrying all along.